oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

 **4. Verify the database migration.**

-   ZDM has completed the database migration as seen in the previous ouput.
+   ZDM has completed the database migration as seen in the previous output.

    Let's verify the HR01.EMP table in target database.